Teslafly/Dead-OpenBMS-dead/README.md

 Intro
 ==========
-* This project aims to create an open source, scalable Battery management system for use in just about anything with more than 4 lithium batteries.
+* This project aims to create an open source, scalable Battery management system for use in just about anything with more than 4 lithium batteries. (and currently up to 96 cells without a second master board)
 * It aims to be as open source as possible all software should ideally be free and unlimited.
-All PCB designs are done in KiCad and all programming is done in .....
+All PCB designs are done in KiCad (fairly recent dev builds) and all programming is done in ..... arduino? (deciding between arduino and something like eclipse with an external compiler)

 Boards